 Sept.
-18, 2013 -- Below are some of the more commonly asked questions that the Nebraska Department of Environmental Quality has received regarding wastewater bypasses during a flood:
+18, 2013 -- Below are some of the more commonly asked questions that the Nebraska Department of Environment and Energy has received regarding wastewater bypasses during a flood:

 Q: What occurs during a wastewater treatment bypass?